Devin Townsend: Creation of the Devin Townsend Project (2008–2012)

 After removing himself from the music industry, Townsend cut his trademark hair off and gave up drinking and smoking.
 Townsend found it "disconcerting" that he had difficulty writing music without drugs, and that he had trouble identifying his purpose as a musician.
 He spent a year producing albums in absence of writing, but found it unrewarding and decided to "pick up the guitar and just write".
 This began a period of "self discovery" where he learned "how to create without drugs".

 Over two years, Townsend wrote over 60 songs, and found that they fit into "four distinct styles".
 In March 2009, Townsend announced his plans for a four-album series called Devin Townsend Project, with the goal of clarifying his musical identity and being "accountable" for the persona he projects to the public.
 The project's concept includes a different "theme" and a different group of musicians on each album.

 Ki, the first album of the Devin Townsend Project tetralogy was written to "set the stage" for the subsequent albums.
-Townsend channeled his new-found control and sobriety into Ki, a "tense, quiet" album, which contrasts with much of the music he had been known for.
+Townsend channelled his new-found control and sobriety into Ki, a "tense, quiet" album, which contrasts with much of the music he had been known for.
 Additional female vocals were provided by Ché Aimee Dorval (Casualties of Cool).
 Ki was released in May 2009.

 The second entry, a "commercial, yet heavy" album called Addicted, was released in November 2009 and features lead vocals from Townsend and Dutch singer Anneke van Giersbergen.
 Brian "Beav" Waddell was recruited from the Devin Townsend Band to play bass.

 Townsend returned to the stage in January 2010, touring North America with headliner Between the Buried and Me as well as Cynic and Scale the Summit.
 This was followed by a headlining tour in Australia and a series of high-profile shows in Europe (for example co-headlining the Brutal Assault festival in Czech Republic).
 He headlined a North American tour with UK label mates TesseracT supporting, which began in October 2010, and toured in Europe with support from Aeon Zen and Anneke van Giersbergen.